twosigma/beakerx/test/README.md

 * Start the beaker server.
 * In a new window run `$ npm start`

+> you can override beakers root location by setting an `env` var of BASE_PATH

 ### Implementing new tests
 * Create a new feature file in features/ folder
 * Run the tests and follow the instructions to implement the new step definitions.